Proximity effect (superconductivity)

 Proximity effect or Holm–Meissner effect is a term used in the field of superconductivity to describe phenomena that occur when a superconductor (S) is placed in contact with a "normal" (N) non-superconductor.
 Typically the critical temperature $T_{c}$ of the superconductor is suppressed and signs of weak superconductivity are observed in the normal material over mesoscopic distances.
-The proximity effect is known since the pioneering work by R. Holm and W. Meissner.
+The proximity effect is known since the pioneering work by Ragnar Holm and Walther Meissner in 1932.
 They have observed zero resistance in SNS pressed contacts, in which two superconducting metals are separated by a thin film of a non-superconducting (i.e. normal) metal.
 The discovery of the supercurrent in SNS contacts is sometimes mistakenly attributed to Brian Josephson's 1962 work, yet the effect was known long before his publication and was understood as the proximity effect.
+The discovery of this effect led to the invalidation of Albert Einstein model for superconductivity.

 Origin of the effect

 Electrons in the superconducting state of a superconductor are ordered in a very different way than in a normal metal, i.e. they are paired into Cooper pairs.
 Furthermore, electrons in a material cannot be said to have a definitive position because of the momentum-position complementarity.
 In solid state physics one generally chooses a momentum space basis, and all electron states are filled with electrons until the Fermi surface in a metal, or until the gap edge energy in the superconductor.

 Because of the nonlocality of the electrons in metals, the properties of those electrons cannot change infinitely quickly.
 In a superconductor, the electrons are ordered as superconducting Cooper pairs; in a normal metal, the electron order is gapless (single-electron states are filled up to the Fermi surface).
 If the superconductor and normal metal are brought together, the electron order in the one system cannot infinitely abruptly change into the other order at the border.
 Instead, the paired state in the superconducting layer is carried over to the normal metal, where the pairing is destroyed by scattering events, causing the Cooper pairs to lose their coherence.
 For very clean metals, such as copper, the pairing can persist for hundreds of microns.

 Conversely, the (gapless) electron order present in the normal metal is also carried over to the superconductor in that the superconducting gap is lowered near the interface.

 The microscopic model describing this behavior in terms of single electron processes is called Andreev reflection.
 It describes how electrons in one material take on the order of the neighboring layer by taking into account interface transparency and the states (in the other material) from which the electrons can scatter.